 1) What program is my child eligible for?

-As of 2017, Mini U determines program eligibility based on grade level rather than age.
-Your child is eligible for our various programs based on the grade level they are currently registered in during the 2016/2017 school year.
+As of 2024, Mini U determines program eligibility based on grade level rather than age.
+Your child is eligible for our various programs based on the grade level they have recently completed in 2022/2023 school year.
 So if your child is in Grade 1 this year, going into Grade 2 in the fall, they would still be in our Junior Turtle program (for grade 1 campers).

 2) When do registrations open for summer Mini U?